jlechem/filesort/readme.md

 ## Example
 * filesort -i test.txt - Sorts the file test.txt in ascending order
-* filesort -i test.txt -o output.txt /d - Reads the data from test.txt and writes it in descending order to output.txt
+* filesort -i test.txt -o output.txt -d - Reads the data from test.txt and writes it in descending order to output.txt

 # Requirements